-This seminar will assess the future governance and accountability of further education (FE) colleges and how to ensure quality provision.
+This conference will assess the future governance and accountability of further education (FE) colleges and how to ensure quality provision.

-It follows the announcement by the Government of £400m in funding for providers of 16-19 education to be spread across 257 colleges in England, which aims to alleviate financial uncertainty in the sector.
+It follows the government announcement of £400m in funding for providers of 16-19 education to be spread across 257 colleges in England, which aims to alleviate financial uncertainty in the sector.

 The review is looking at the work of the ESFA and the FE Commissioner’s team, and considering policies that would prevent further colleges from experiencing financial difficulties.